 If you do end up using them, you don't want it to have been kiln-dried, which is often the case with large suppliers and imported wood.
 Using a kiln speeds up the drying process but leaves the wood flavourless.
 I'd also give them a clean if they haven't been cleaned before using them to remove any dust, etc.

-Bunnies will prefer fresh apple sticks but smoking wood chunks are a great heavy-duty chew.
+Bunnies will prefer fresh apple sticks over smoking wood which is seasoned, which means dried, normally for a period of at least a few months.
+However, wood chunks are a great heavy-duty chew.
 The big chunks will last longer, dried applewood is harder so great for their teeth and the familiar taste they love will incentivise more reluctant bunnies.

 They're great to make toys from too and are more readily available, giving your bunny the chance to try wood that they normally wouldn’t have access to.